pepefeliblu/bp-frontend/README.md

 ## Overview

-BpFrontend is an Angular-based frontend application built with Nx workspace.
+BP-Frontend is an Angular-based frontend application built with Nx workspace.
 It provides a modern, responsive user interface for managing and displaying data with features like filtering, sorting, and real-time updates.

 ## Features